apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

     You may override `jmenv.tbsite.net` by this java option: `rocketmq.namesrv.domain`, You may also override `nsaddr` part by this java option: `rocketmq.namesrv.domain.subgroup`

-    This method is recommended because it gives you maximum flexibility, aka, you can dynamically add or remove name server node without necessity of rebooting your brokers and clients according to your name servers' system load.
+    This method is recommended because it gives you maximum flexibility -- you can dynamically add or remove name server node without necessity of rebooting your brokers and clients according to your name servers' system load.

 *  Priority

-    Methods introduced first take precedence over the latter, namely, Programmatic Way > Java Options > Environment Variable > HTTP Endpoint
+    Methods introduced first take precedence over the latter, namely, <br>
+    `Programmatic Way > Java Options > Environment Variable > HTTP Endpoint`